5 Mindset Shifts to Make Your Home Bakery More Successful

 4. Transitioning from a Freelancer to a Boss

-I recently watched a video by online entrepreneur Courtney Johnston on this topic.
+I recently watched a video by online entrepreneur Courtney Chaal on this topic.
 All home bakers start out as freelancers meaning that someone asks for a certain bake for a certain day and we proceed to make it for them.